Use the following links to access recent issues of the parish newsletter:

 It is important to book a place if you wish to come to Mass on Sunday or on a major feast day.
 You can do that simply via the Events page.
 When we reach the building’s safe capacity, it will not be possible to admit anyone else into the church.

 While the obligation to attend Mass on Sundays remains suspended, you can instead attend one of the other Masses during the week where there is currently spare capacity each day.
 For the time being, you do not need to book to come to an ordinary weekday Mass but, if you have the NHS Covid-19 app on your phone, you can use it to check in when you enter the church.

 In order to maintain the safety of everyone in the church, we need more volunteers to guide people and to ensure that the church is cleaned after each Mass.
-That will be especially important for the Christmas Masses.
 If you are able to help, please complete a Volunteer Form, or leave a message indicating how you would like to be involved.

 More information can be found on the Mass Guidelines page.